Laurel Hester

 Laurel Anne Hester (August 15, 1956 – February 18, 2006) was a police lieutenant with the Ocean County, New Jersey Prosecutor's Office, who came to national attention with her deathbed appeal for the extension of pension benefits to her domestic partner.
 Her battle was shown in Freeheld (2007), the winner of the Academy Award for Best Short Documentary, and the feature film of the same name (2015), in which Hester is portrayed by Julianne Moore.

 Early life

 Laurel Anne Hester was born in Elgin, Illinois, and grew up in Florham Park, the daughter of Diana (1922–1995) and George Hester (1919–1992).
-She has two brothers, George II and James, and a sister, real-estate agent Lynda (Hester) D'Orio.
+She has two brothers, former Wall Street executive George II (1950–2022) and retired Senior Foreign Service Officer James, and a sister, real-estate agent Lynda (Hester) D'Orio.
 Hester realized she was gay at a young age.
 Though she accepted herself, at times her sexual orientation made her feel isolated.
 As a child, her family often summered at the Jersey Shore, and later Hester would return to work in the area.